hogglet-rsc/PCD-ML-projects/Image Generation model/README.md

    - Expanding the training dataset could significantly enhance the model's ability to capture the full range of cilia variations.
    - A larger dataset would likely lead to more diverse and accurate synthetic image generation.

-2. **Higher Resolution Images**:
-   - The current model generates images at 224x224 pixels, while the average input dimension is 524x508.
-   - Increasing the output resolution to match or exceed the average input size could preserve more detail.
+2. **Model Scaling**:
+   - cvae_training_448x448.ipynb is a much larger model than cvae_training_224x224.ipynb.
+   - We didn't have enough compute available to train and optimise it, but the higher parameter count should capture more detail.

+3. **Advanced Architectures**:
+   - Exploring more recent architectures e.g. cGAN, Transformer or Diffusion-based architectures, could improve performance.

-3. **Adaptive Input Size**:
+4. **Adaptive Input Size**:
    - The current preprocessing step compresses all images to a square format, potentially losing aspect ratio information.
    - Implementing an adaptive input size could better preserve the original image proportions and structural details.

-4. **Model Scaling**:
-   - Increasing the number of parameters in the model could potentially capture more complex patterns in the data.
-   - Utilizing more computational resources for training (e.g., longer training times, distributed training) might yield performance improvements.

-5. **Advanced Architectures**:
-   - Exploring more recent architectures e.g. cGAN, Transformer or Diffusion-based architectures, could improve performance.

 ## Requirements